-The Cries of a Child opened Cornerstone Clinic in June 2016 and had ____ patient visits in the first two years of operation.
+The Cries of a Child opened Cornerstone Clinic in June 2016.
 The clinic provides primary care, emergency services, laboratory testing, pre/post natal, family planning and maternity services, vaccinations, community health education through medical outreaches and has an 18 bed hospitalization ward with an ambulance service in case of transfers.
 Our main focus is on maternal care and child survival and the clinic functions 24/7 with 2 doctors, 11 nurses and 10 support staff.

 We believe by having a well-run, well-staffed, and well-stocked medical clinic in Bukeye we hope to do our best to strengthen the local health system by providing excellent services focused on primary care, child survival, and maternity care as the building blocks of improving the healthcare of the community, which will fill in some of the gaps that currently exist in the local health system.
 We believe that these practice areas are core to elevating the health of the population and to strengthening the foundations of the health system in Bukeye as a whole.
 We will seek the opportunity to work in partnership with the other nearby health centers and to establish ourselves as a center of training, innovation, and information sharing; so as to raise the level of care offered across the commune as a whole.